Successful trading is about the process you follow in your trading.

 If you will treat trading as a business the rewards will stun you.
 Any business gains success because of its process, hard work, & skills of its team members.

 Today’s post is about such a process only.
-That one needs to follow for making trading business worthwhile.
+That one needs to follow to make the trading business worthwhile.

 Successful Trading Demands Realistic Goals & Targets